mpizenberg/visual-odometry-rs/README.md

 It is roughly a hundred lines of code (see `src/bin/vors_track.rs`), built upon the visual-odometry-rs crate also provided here.

-You can run the binary program `vors_track` with cargo directly as follows:
+Once you have cloned this repository, you can run the binary program `vors_track` with cargo directly as follows:

 ```sh
 cargo run --release --bin vors_track -- fr1 /path/to/some/freiburg1/dataset/associations.txt